Get E-Book

 }).listen(3000);

 Raw TCP protocols need framing above net.Socket.
-Framing is the application rule that says where one logical message ends and the next begins.
+Framing is the rule that tells your code where one logical message ends and the next begins.
 Length prefixes, delimiters, fixed-size records, and parser state machines are common choices.
 The socket gives you bytes.
-Your protocol decides message boundaries.
+Your protocol decides how to group them.

 let pending = '';